W Canis Majoris

 W Canis Majoris (W CMa) is a carbon star in the constellation Canis Major.
 A cool star, it has a surface temperature of around 2,900 K and a radius 234 times that of the Sun, with a bolometric absolute magnitude of −4.13 and distance estimated at 443 or 445 parsecs (1,444–1,450 light-years) based on bolometric magnitude or radius.
 The Gaia Data Release 2 parallax of 1.8049±0.1454 milliarcseconds implies a distance of about 555 parsecs.
+It is a variable star, whose brightness ranges from magnitude 6.35 to 7.90.
+At its brightest, it might be very faintly visible to the naked eye of an observer with ideal observing conditions.

+Variability

+In 1901, it was announced that Williamina Fleming had discovered the star, then called BD −11° 1805, is a variable star.
+It was given its variable star designation, W Canis Majoris, in 1912.
 W CMa is classified as a slow irregular variable star.
 Detailed analyses have found only very weak and probably spurious periods of approximately a month.
 It is a carbon star, an asymptotic giant branch star where carbon and s-process elements have been dredged up to the surface during thermal pulses of the helium-burning shell.